franzmelchiori/alyvix_com/pages/05.blog/20200428_ibb/item.md

 IBB touched base with Würth Phoenix and got to know the Alyvix end user experience monitoring software.
 The benefits spoke for themselves: Monitoring of availability and performance of any application, without the need for direct server access.

 "We were invited to see a demo of Alyvix, and then when we heard that it was even possible to monitor applications where we had no server access, we immediately made our decision and set aside all the other tools."
-Andreas Zipse, IT/Facility Manager, IBB
+Andreas Zipse, IT/Facility Manager, IBB AG

 And soon after they started with the project implementation.